 What are ceramic heaters?

 Ceramic heaters also use infrared technology – albeit, in a slightly different way.
 An electrical current is first used to heat the ceramic heating elements.
-Air is then passed over the warm heating elements and distributed throughout the room via the process of convection.
+The heating type is called far wave infrared.
+This heating process operates at a lower temperature between 260-710 deg C. The wave pattern is more stretched out making it able to more easily penetrate the heating surface more easily and therefore better suited for thicker material types.

 This type of infrared heating element is typically used for applications such as vacuum-forming and thermoforming, dryings paints and inks and industrial and commercial space heating.